[Minamisoma City, Fukushima Prefecture] Follow in the footsteps of the Oshu Soma clan, who fostered a unique culture for 800 years

 • Phone number: 0244-44-6014 (Odaka Tourism Association)

-• Address: Ushikoshi Castle, Haramachi Ward, Minamisoma City, Fukushima Prefecture *No entry allowed as it is within the water source area
+• Address: Ushigoshi Castle Town, Haramachi Ward, Minamisoma City, Fukushima Prefecture 975-0017 *Entry is prohibited as it is within the water source.

 “Nakamura Castle” was the headquarters of the Soma Nakamura domain.